-Action Description Configure the cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication in the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 88.
-Install and configure Exchange Server ■ Follow the guidelines for installing Exchange Server in the SFW HA environment See "About installing Exchange Server 2010" on page 113.
-Create Exchange databases on shared storage ■ Use the Exchange Management Console or the Exchange Management Shell to create Exchange mailbox databases on shared storage See "Creating mailbox databases on shared storage" on page 114.
-Create an Exchange service group ■ Create a Exchange Server 2010 database service group using the Exchange 2010 Service Group Configuration Wizard See "About configuring the Exchange 2010 service group" on page 122.
-Create the primary system zone Create the primary system zoneAdd the nodes to the primary zone See "Creating the primary system zone for the application service group" on page 137.
-Verify failover within the primary zone Test failover between the nodes in the primary zone See "Verifying the Exchange Server cluster configuration" on page 130.
+Action Description Configure the cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication in the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 87.
+Install and configure Exchange Server ■ Follow the guidelines for installing Exchange Server in the SFW HA environment See "About installing Exchange Server 2010" on page 111.
+Create Exchange databases on shared storage ■ Use the Exchange Management Console or the Exchange Management Shell to create Exchange mailbox databases on shared storage See "Creating mailbox databases on shared storage" on page 112.
+Create an Exchange service group ■ Create a Exchange Server 2010 database service group using the Exchange 2010 Service Group Configuration Wizard See "About configuring the Exchange 2010 service group" on page 120.
+Create the primary system zone Create the primary system zoneAdd the nodes to the primary zone See "Creating the primary system zone for the application service group" on page 135.
+Verify failover within the primary zone Test failover between the nodes in the primary zone See "Verifying the Exchange Server cluster configuration" on page 128.
 Create a parallel environment in the secondary zone Install InfoScale Enterprise on the systems in the secondary zone Configure disk groups and volumes using the same names as on the primary zone Install your application following the prerequisites and guidelines for installing on the second zone.
-See "Creating a parallel environment in the secondary zone" on page 138.
-Add the secondary zone systems to the Add the secondary zone systems to the cluster. cluster See "Adding nodes to a cluster" on page 100.
+See "Creating a parallel environment in the secondary zone" on page 136.
+Add the secondary zone systems to the cluster Add the secondary zone systems to the cluster.